“Zadar has the most beautiful sunset in the world……… applauded at every evening”

 Jadrolinija runs year-round (and frequent) local ferry routes to and from many of the islands close to Zadar, including Ugljan, Dugi Otok, Rava, Silba, Olib, and the island of Mali Losinj, which is further north.

-G & V Iadera runs a new (summer-only) service that connects Zadar with Rijeka, stopping off Silba, Lopar (Rab), and Krk Town along the way.
+G & V Iadera runs a new (summer-only) service connecting Zadar with Rijeka, stopping at Silba, Lopar (Rab), and Krk Town along the way.

-Kapetan Luka has a year-round, though less in the off-season, catamaran service that sails from Pula to Zadar, stopping at Unije, Susak, Mali Losinj, Ilovik, and Silba en route.
+Kapetan Luka offers a year-round catamaran service, though less in the off-season, that sails from Pula to Zadar, stopping at Unije, Susak, Mali Losinj, Ilovik, and Silba en route.

 By train

-There are also a couple of trains a day to Zagreb with a journey time of 7 to 9 hours.
+There are also a couple of trains a day to Zagreb, and the journey time is 7 to 9 hours.
 We wouldn’t recommend traveling by train to Zadar, as the bus is faster!

 Dining in Zadar

 On our first night, the hotel suggested a restaurant called Kornat.
-Located near our hotel and on the water, it was the perfect setting.
-It has a bright, elegant dining room with an outdoor area if weather permits.
+It was the perfect setting near our hotel and on the water.
+If weather permits, it has a bright, elegant dining room with an outdoor area.
 It was quiet when we visited, leading to an exceptional evening with top-tiered service and an outstanding multi-course chef-designed menu.
 The presentation of each dish was intricate and artistic.
 Everything we had was delicious.
 It was one of our splurges on the trip, and it was worth every penny!

 Zadar is a wide selection of restaurants with a wide variety of cuisines.
 With the strong Italian influence, pizza can be found throughout Zadar.
 Other top recommendations for restaurants include:

-- Tinel is a restaurant that values the importance of family and a laid-back atmosphere.
-They impart warmth and are homey and relaxed.
+3. Tinel is a restaurant that values the importance of family and has a laid-back atmosphere.
+It imparts warmth and is homey and relaxed.

 Zadar, Croatia, is a pretty small city.
 However, it has many accommodation options.
 There are hotels along the cost spectrum, vacation rentals, and private room hostels.
 There is a place to stay that will complement any budget.

 We recommend staying within the city walls.
-It will save a lot of time as the city center has the largest concentration of attractions and historic buildings.
-That is where some of the best restaurants and nightlife can also be found.
-It is a walking city, and it would be ideal for placing yourself where you can take advantage of the location.
+It will save a lot of time, as the city center has the largest concentration of attractions and historic buildings.
+That is also where some of the best restaurants and nightlife can be found.
+It is a walking city, and it would be ideal to place yourself where you can take advantage of the location.
 We walked late at night and always felt safe.

 We stayed in Heritage Hotel Bastion- Relais & Chateaux and found it quite lovely and ideally located.
 It is next to the sea and sits at one of the gates to enter the walled city.
 It is elegant, modern, and has a warm décor.
 We loved its quick access to the Sea organ and Greeting to the Sun; therefore, we were able to visit many times.
 It has many celebrity guest pictures on the wall.